 - Reducing one-time costs while providing organizations with greater flexibility to managing their business.
 The graphic below from Price Waterhouse Coopers’ (PwC) published study Beyond ERP: New technology, new options (free PDF, no opt in) illustrates the cost savings of taking the first steps towards pursuing a Cloud ERP strategy.
 The majority of companies seek to integrate their legacy data while relying on the latest Cloud ERP system features to gain the information they need to better operate their businesses.

 - Faster ERP deployments without the extra baggage of on-premise upgrades in the future.
-For organizations who have paid tens of thousands of dollars for upgrades on their legacy ERP systems in the past, Cloud ERP systems give them the opportunity to break free from the expensive upgrade charges many providers of on-premise ERP systems charge.
+For organizations who have paid tens of thousands of dollars for upgrades on their legacy ERP systems in the past, web-based ERP systems give them the opportunity to break free from the expensive upgrade charges many providers of on-premise ERP systems charge.

 - More effective at standardizing common processes across manufacturing locations and organization-wide.
-Cloud-based ERP systems can quickly streamline the most common processes and scale them faster than legacy on-premises applications can.
+Cloud-based solutions can quickly streamline the most common processes and scale them faster than legacy on-premises applications can.
 Having a secured network within a company makes Cloud ERP systems faster to implement than on-premise systems as well.
 For many organizations, this leads to greater time-to-market for launching new cloud-based apps that are part of their ERP system.

 - Delivering an excellent user experience including the defining and fine-tuning of application interfaces over time is easier to accomplish with Cloud ERP systems.
 For organizations with complex user interfaces on their legacy ERP systems today, Cloud ERP systems can help to drastically reduce the confusion and complexity of how each applications’ screen looks and interacts with other aspects of the system.
-Many Cloud ERP systems have current-generation user interface (UI) technologies and workflows that enable role-based designs of individual screens.
+Many SaaS ERP systems have current-generation user interface (UI) technologies and workflows that enable role-based designs of individual screens.
 Cloud ERP systems have won the UI war and are rapidly being adopted as a result.

 Enables organizations to concentrate on their core business and invest in new opportunities instead of having to spend so much on ERP licenses and upgrades.
 Many organizations are continually making tradeoffs as to which projects they will invest in.
 For many, the trade-offs most often center on how to turn their IT investments into catalyst to drive greater business growth.
 Cloud ERP systems give senior management teams the flexibility and freedom to prioritize projects that will drive new revenue.
-In addition, Cloud ERP systems stay up to date on the latest upgrades and enhancements, further saving valuable time that can be invested within customers and new initiatives.
+In addition, Cloud ERP solutions stay up to date on the latest upgrades and enhancements, further saving valuable time that can be invested within customers and new initiatives.

 2017 Benchmark of Cloud ERP Providers